Aitutaki Rarotonga And The Cook Islands Travel Guide

 If you are certified, consider bringing personal items for comfort.

-Enjoy the lagoon from above the water.
+Enjoy the lagoon from over the water.

-Contribute to sustainability and avoid local shortages.
+Contribute to sustainability plus avoid local shortages.

-Protects marine life and your skin.
+Protects marine life and the skin on your body.

 Reduces plastic waste on the island.